utkrisht14/DL_Models_Research_Walmart/README.md

   <img src="scores_log/R-Square/R-Square (GRU).png" alt="R2-Score GRU Models" width="400" height="200" style="margin-right: 10px;">
   <img src="scores_log/Test Loss/Test Loss (GRU).png" alt="Test Loss GRU Models" width="400" height="200">
 </div>

+<b> Model-3: Temporal Convolution Model (TCN) </b>: TCNs are a type of neural network architecture designed for sequence modeling, combining dilated causal convolutions and residual connections to capture long-range dependencies effectively.
+They allow for parallel processing of sequences, providing a flexible receptive field and efficiently learning temporal patterns without the need for recurrent structures.

+Like the other models, I also tried four windows to run the data.
+Each TCN model is built with stacked temporal blocks that apply dilated convolutions to capture long-range dependencies in the data.
+The code sets specific hyperparameters.
+If I compare the performance of this model as compared to RNN variants, the performance is not so good.
+Like the GRU, here also 50 days window size works best.